SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Related Work

-\paragraph{Token-level autoregressive models.} Large language models are trained by next-token prediction with cross-entropy over a discrete vocabulary \cite{Brown2020}, inheriting the Transformer architecture \cite{Vaswani2017}.
-Recent research has explored alternatives to self-attention for faster long-sequence processing; for example, \textsc{Mamba} replaces attention with selective state-space updates and achieves linear-time generation while matching Transformer quality \cite{Gu2023Mamba}.
+Large language models are trained by next-token prediction with cross-entropy over a discrete vocabulary \cite{Brown2020}, inheriting the Transformer architecture \cite{Vaswani2017}.
+Recent research has explored alternatives to self-attention for faster long-sequence processing; for example, \textsc{Mamba} replaces attention with selective state-space updates and achieves linear-time generation while matching Transformer quality \cite{Gu2023Mamba}, with \textsc{Mamba-2} further improving efficiency through structured state-space duality \cite{Dao2024Mamba2}.
+Google's \textsc{Titans} architecture introduces a neural long-term memory module that learns to memorize at test time, combining attention-based short-term memory with adaptive long-term storage to scale beyond 2~M context tokens \cite{Behrouz2025Titans}.